 The trustworthiness of reviews and ratings is critical to a business reputation and apparently so is the color!
 ReviewInc conducted a study of U.S. Consumers on which star color they trusted more.
-Consumers were randomly presented with only two of four possible images of a building each with a rating of 4 stars.
-They were then asked simply “Which one do you trust more?”
+We showed consumers two of four possible images of a building, each with a rating of 4 stars.
+The survey question was: “Which one do you trust more?”

-So we pitted the blue four star building against a yellow four and half star building.
+So we pitted the blue four-star building against a yellow four and a half star building.

-As expected, the yellow four and half star rated building was trusted more.
+As expected, the yellow four and a half star rated building was trusted more.

 If your website incorporates reviews or testimonials as part of your content, you might want to consider the color of the stars.
-With ReviewInc’s platform, you can create automated testimonial and review feeds on your website as well as customize every aspect including the color of the stars.
+With ReviewInc’s platform, you can create automated testimonial and review feeds on your website and customize every aspect, including the color of the stars.

 ReviewInc can help businesses get more legitimate reviews everywhere and enhance their reputation.
-For a no obligation consultation call ReviewInc at 877-9REVIEW or leave a note here and have an expert contact you.
+For a no-obligation consultation, schedule a demo with one of our Account Executives or leave a note here and have an expert contact you.

 For further reading about color preferences, we suggest this excellent article (and the source of this infographic) by Scott Design.